 The drains are a little over 3" in diameter.
 And have enough depth that we can use some filter media to keep all the ship-wreck rusty steel out of our drain.

 To get a flush fit we needed to dimple the sheet metal.
 I’ve seen a few folks using standard dimple dies and a few using shop-made ones.
-Those seemed more derived from sheet metal reinforcement vs something specific to this application.
-Just need a flat recess like what you’d expect on a sink…cuz it’s a sink drain.
+Those seemed more derived from sheet metal reinforcement adapted to the thickness of the OEM drains.
+For the bar drains we only needed a minimal flat recess like what you’d expect on a sink…cuz it’s a sink drain.

 Did a little design work in F360 and came up with a dimple die I could machine on our lathe.

 Tested hole size on some scrap sheet metal: